Fatalities feared in California scuba diving boat blaze | DW | 02.09.2019

 Several people were reported to have died after a blaze broke out on a scuba diving vessel off the coast of southern California on Monday, with rescuers searching for more than 30 missing passengers.

-Firefighters at one point boarded the boat, but then left and the intensity of the blaze made it impossible to re-embark.
+Firefighters at one point boarded the boat, but then left and the intensity of the fire made it impossible to re-embark.

+The US Coast Guard (USCG) said fire crews had been fighting the blaze just 20 yards (18 meters) off the coast when the vessel sank, with some of the bow still protruding from the surface.

-The US Coast Guard said five crew members who were sleeping on the top deck had been rescued, one with minor injuries.
-However, more than 30 people who were in a sleeping area below deck were still missing.
+The USCG said five crew members who were sleeping on the top deck had been evacuated aboard a passing pleasure craft, one with minor injuries.
+However, more than 30 people who were in a sleeping area below deck were missing.

 Captain Brain McGrath, from the department, said there had been fatalities but added that he could not provide an exact number.